emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson3.md

 ## Cadence Folder

-Inside of our Emerald DApp, let's make a new folder called `cadence`.
+Inside our Emerald DApp, let's make a new folder called `cadence`.

-Inside of the `cadence` folder, let's make a `contracts` folder, a `transactions` folder, and a `scripts` folder.
+Inside the `cadence` folder, let's make a `contracts` folder, a `transactions` folder, and a `scripts` folder.

-Inside of the `contracts` folder, add a new file called `HelloWorld.cdc`.
+Inside the `contracts` folder, add a new file called `HelloWorld.cdc`.
 In that file, put our contract code from yesterday:

 ```cadence
 pub contract HelloWorld {